How to Apply CSS Filter Effects to Web Images

 }

-By combining the filter with CSS3 transition we can make a graceful hover effect.
+By combining these filters with CSS3 transitions, we can create graceful hover effects.

 img:hover {